pazznetwork/ngx-chat/README.md

 This library provides an out-of-the-box usable XMPP chat component.
 It is customizable and offers an API to integrate it with your application.
-This library provides an out-of-the-box usable XMPP chat component.
-It is customizable and offers an API to integrate it with your application.

-## Features
-* connect to XMPP servers via websocket
-* send and receive messages
-* load messages from message history (XEP-0313)
-* use the server side buddy list or use your own data source for that, API methods for adding / removing buddies available
-* supports multi-user chat

 ![screenshot](https://user-images.githubusercontent.com/4292951/49931801-f5c3d880-fec7-11e8-8a74-6600ea2cf9b0.png)

 [Have a look at our demo (valid XMPP credentials required)](https://pazznetwork.github.io/ngx-chat-ghpages/)

-* 🌋 build in XMPP server support
+- 🌋 build in XMPP server support
-    * send and receive messages, load messages from message history (XEP-0313), supports multi user chat
+  - send and receive messages, load messages from message history (XEP-0313), supports multi-user chat
-* 🔥 fully featured angular chat components
+- 🔥 fully featured angular chat components
-* 💉 open for injection
+- 💉 open for injection
-    * use the server side buddy list or use your own data source for that, API methods for adding / removing buddies available
+  - use the server side buddy list or use your own data source for that, API methods for adding / removing buddies available
-    * replace the chat service with an own interface implementations to change the chat server
+  - replace the chat service with an own interface implementations to change the chat server

 ## Table of Contents

-* Get Started
+- Get Started
-    * Compatibility
+  - Compatibility
-    * Installation and usage
+  - Installation and usage
-* Get Help
+- Get Help
-    * Documentation
+  - Documentation
-    * FAQ
+  - FAQ
-* Get Involved
+- Get Involved
-    * Development
+  - Development
-    * Build the plugin
+  - Build the plugin
-    * Run the plugin tests
+  - Run the plugin tests
-    * Releasing
+  - Releasing
+- Licensing

 ## Get Started

 ### Compatibility

-* Angular 14 (ngx-chat 0.14.x)
+- Angular 14 (ngx-chat 0.14.x)
-* Angular 13 (ngx-chat 0.13.x)
+- Angular 13 (ngx-chat 0.13.x)
-* Angular 12 (ngx-chat 0.12.x)
+- Angular 12 (ngx-chat 0.12.x)
-* Angular 11 (ngx-chat 0.11.x)
+- Angular 11 (ngx-chat 0.11.x)
-* Angular 10 (ngx-chat 0.10.x)
+- Angular 10 (ngx-chat 0.10.x)
-* Angular 9 (ngx-chat 0.9.x)
+- Angular 9 (ngx-chat 0.9.x)
-* Angular 8 (ngx-chat 0.4.x)
+- Angular 8 (ngx-chat 0.4.x)
-* Angular 6 (ngx-chat 0.3.x)
+- Angular 6 (ngx-chat 0.3.x)
-* requires node >= 16.16 && npm >= 8.11 for build
+- requires node >= 10.13 && npm >= 5 for build

 ### Installation and usage